 So far, we’ve talked about consumers, but what happens with the businesses catering to them when all of the factors above are clouting the customers’ buying decisions?

-- How does an online retailer get to know the Unbanked, who is in a fog of Unrealistic Optimism with all this perceived access to money?
+- How does an online retailer get to know the Unbanked, who are in a fog of Unrealistic Optimism with all this perceived access to money?

-- How does any provider really determine their share of wallet?
+- How does any provider really determine their share of the wallet?

 - How do alternative lenders make sure their credit scoring and evaluations are cognizant of the above factors?